 The Relationship with Industry module is a fun and interactive module that covers key issues in the relationships between the medical community and industry, and helps you discern what is relevant to include in your disclosure.

-For members of the Faculty of Medicine at UBC: log in to UBC Connect to take this course.
-If you are unable to see the module on Connect, please follow these instructions to self-enroll into the course.
-As of September 2014, the Relationship with Industry module is connected to your Conflict of Interest Declaration in the RISe system.
+Click here to self-enroll yourself in the Relationship with Industry course on Canvas.
+The module is connected to your Conflict of Interest Declaration in the RISe system.
 You will need to re-take this training module every three years and the RISe system will send you a reminder at that time.
 This module is required by the University of British Columbia Faculty of Medicine and upon completion provides qualified access to the University of British Columbia Researcher Information Services (UBC RISe).

 - Relationship with Industry policy (Full)

 - Role of Industry on University-Based CME/CPD

 - Faculty of Medicine Research Policy and Guidelines Webpage

 - UBC CPD Disclosure Guidelines